 Unlike a Fusion clip, bringing a single clip from the edit page to the Fusion page maintains the clip's original resolution, despite how the timeline resolution is set.
-You experienced this using the map in Lesson 4.
-This means you are always using the highest quality compositing in the Fusion page when dealing with a single layer from the edit page.
+This means you are always using the highest-quality compositing in the Fusion page when dealing with a single layer from the edit page.